-(My very-late-night interview with the inimitable Wolfman Jack, who died in 1995 at age 57, includes priceless tales from his early days in radio.
-I conducted the interview in 1976, backstage after an Eagles concert in Saratoga Springs, NY, and first published this piece the same year.)
+(My late-night August 1974 interview with the inimitable Wolfman Jack, who died in 1995 at age 57, includes priceless tales from his early days in radio.
+We talked backstage after an Eagles concert in Saratoga Springs, New York.)

 About a decade and a half ago, a Brooklyn car washer named Bob Smith got his start in radio with a $15-a-week stint at Newark, New Jersey’s WNJR.
 Today, known as Wolfman Jack, he boasts an annual income well into six figures and a reputation as perhaps the most famous rock disc jockey of all time.